hkaplan/tsimane-brain-volume/README.md

-# This repository contains the code for reproducing results on the paper "
+# Tsimane Brain Volume

-## Stata Code for data transformation and statistical models
+This repository contains the code for reproducing results in **Brain volume, energy balance and cardiovascular health in two non-industrial South American populations** currently under review by PNAS